Quadrupole magnet: Quadrupoles in particle accelerators

 At the particle speeds reached in high energy particle accelerators, the magnetic force term is larger than the electric term in the Lorentz force:

 and thus magnetic deflection is more effective than electrostatic deflection.
 Therefore a 'lattice' of electromagnets is used to bend, steer and focus a charged particle beam.

 The quadrupoles in the lattice are of two types: 'F quadrupoles' (which are horizontally focusing but vertically defocusing) and 'D quadrupoles' (which are vertically focusing but horizontally defocusing).
 This situation is due to the laws of electromagnetism (the Maxwell equations) which show that it is impossible for a quadrupole to focus in both planes at the same time.
 The image on the right shows an example of a quadrupole focusing in the vertical direction for a positively charged particle going into the image plane (forces above and below the center point towards the center) while defocusing in the horizontal direction (forces left and right of the center point away from the center).

 If an F quadrupole and a D quadrupole are placed immediately next to each other, their fields completely cancel out (in accordance with Earnshaw's theorem).
 But if there is a space between them (and the length of this has been correctly chosen), the overall effect is focusing in both horizontal and vertical planes.
 A lattice can then be built up enabling the transport of the beam over long distances—for example round an entire ring.
 A common lattice is a FODO lattice consisting of a basis of a focusing quadrupole, 'nothing' (often a bending magnet), a defocusing quadrupole and another length of 'nothing'.

+In modern particle accelerators, quadrupole magnets are powered by highly stable current-controlled power supplies, effectively operating as precision DC current generators.
+Since the magnetic field produced by an electromagnet is directly proportional to the current flowing through its coils, the stability and noise performance of the power supply are critical parameters.
+Typical requirements for synchrotron light sources and similar facilities demand long-term current stability better than 10 parts per million (ppm) over 8 to 24 hours, while accuracy is generally better than 100 ppm.
+Such stringent specifications ensure that the magnetic field remains sufficiently stable to preserve the beam trajectory and quality during accelerator operation.